latifkabir/BrightSTAR/README.md

 Bright STAR
 ============

-Analysis framework (with brightness) for the STAR data at the RHIC.
+Analysis framework (with brightness) for the STAR data at RHIC.

 Directory structure
 --------------------

 - `libBrStar`: Main Bright STAR classes.
 Functionality added on top on `StRoot`.
 Class name starts with `TSt`.
 - `StRoot`: StRoot classes.
 Based on StMaker design.
 Used to generate user defined pico DST.
-- `analysis`: analysis example for each detector.
+- `analysis`: Prototype analysis example for each detector.
 - `diffAnalysis`: Main analysis scripts for the physics analysis.
 A_N specific scripts starts with `An`.
 Detector specific scripts start with the acronym of the detector.
 - `runMacros`: Compilable macros to run the Makers from StRoot.